J-Wengler/NLP_Paper/manuscript.md

 FastTextWiki - A FastText model trained on Wikipedia data, FastTextCBOW - a custom FastText model trained on only StarGEO data using the CBOW (continous-bag-of-words) method, FastTextSkipGram - A custom FastText model trained on only
 StarGEO data using the SKIPGRAM technique, SciSpaCy - A SpaCy model trained on scientific literature, and SpaCy - A SpaCy model trained with the readily available large web corpus.

-#NOTE - Not sure if I need to go into such detail for each of the keyword methods
 We also test nine keyword extraction methods.
 Three of the methods are statistical models while the other six are graphical methods.
 The statistical methods are TF-IDF, KP-Miner, and YAKE.
 TF-IDF works by comparing the frequency of each word found in the passage to its frequency in other passages that exist in the corpus.
 KP-Miner evaluates each word